c-blake/bu/doc/mk1.md

 find . -type f -print | tmpls %s /myHashes/%s |
   mk1 -m@ @s /tmp/SHAs/@s 'sha256sum < @i > @o' | sh -x
 ```
-is one way to create a "shadow" or "mirror" file tree where every file `foo/bar`
+is one way to create a "shadow" or "mirror" file tree[^3] where every file `foo/bar`
 under "." gets a sha256 file under `/tmp/SHAs/foo/bar` (or wherever).

 There are even more expensive hashes which would take weeks, not merely hours,